Back Support Belts – Benefits & Types Of Supports

 Belts are often used with chronic pain, especially overuse injuries where the tissues do not receive sufficient rest periods for healing and are frequently re-injured.
 Optimum stabilization using a mechanical or elastic support can help under situations where rest and restorative therapy are either insufficient or not possible.
 Stability is a feature which supplies added support to weakened tissues.
 For instance, a lower back muscle strain can lead to weakness of the suspensory ligaments which support the spine and pelvis.
 Appropriate back support belts which have a higher amount of ergonomic force can help the weakened ligaments capability to stabilize.

-The primary principle of back supports is stabilization of joints, however, muscle receptors are also stimulated.
+The primary principle of back support belts is stabilization of joints, however, muscle receptors are also stimulated.
 The materials ensure controlled compression with panel inserts and massage provided by pads that are integrated into the support helps with inflammation.
 There can be multiple functions in using a support; relief, stabilization, immobilization, mobilization, and correction.
 The back can be immobilized and may be mobilized with motion in a controlled manner.
 It is possible to use them to for posture correction as well.

 Scientific Evidence For Using Back Support Belts